-In bringing together a diverse range of actors, the event highlighted several aspects of Designing for Contribution and the opportunities and challenges therewith, namely that intentional investment is needed in providing the time, space, and facilitation (for more on this see below!) to understand the different vocabulary that various groups use to frame “protection” be it through the lenses of resilience, social movements, governance, peace, etc. and achieve a shared vision.
+In bringing together a diverse range of actors, the event highlighted several aspects of Multi-Disciplinary Strategies and the opportunities and challenges therewith, namely that intentional investment is needed in providing the time, space, and facilitation (for more on this see below!) to understand the different vocabulary that various groups use to frame “protection” be it through the lenses of resilience, social movements, governance, peace, etc. and achieve a shared vision.

 This note summarizes the key points of group discussion, as they relate to RBP, distilling key contributions, questions, and considerations for further research on the role of civilians in preventing and mitigating risk in armed conflict